mit-crpg/OpenMOC/docs/source/methods/method_of_characteristics.rst

 The Constant Cross-Section Approximation
 ========================================

-In addition to the flat source approximation, it is assumed that the material properties are constant across each FSR.
-The area-averaged cross-sections for FSR :math:`i \in \{1, 2, ..., I\}` with area :math:`A_{i}` are defined as:
+In addition to the flat source approximation, it is assumed that the material properties are constant across each SR. The area-averaged cross-sections for SR :math:`i \in \{1, 2, ..., I\}` with area :math:`A_{i}` are defined as:

 .. math::
    :label: area-averaged-total-xs